Row64/GPU-Script/Doc/Install_Notes_Ubuntu.md

 source ~/<PATH TO SDK>/1.1.xx.y/setup-env.sh
 ```

-You can test whether Vulkan is working by running `<PATH TO SDK>/bin/vkcube` or `<PATH TO SDK>/bin/vkvia`.
+You can test whether Vulkan is working by running `<PATH TO SDK>/bin/vkcube`.
 You should see a spinning LunarG cube.

 ### If you have multiple versions of Vulkan installed and want to specify which version to use for the project, update [CMakeLists.txt](../CMakeLists.txt) to specify the path to the VulkanSDK you want to use.